-It’s a passion that has grown to include more than a dozen fellow guides over the years.
-“We have an ongoing love affair with Washington D.C.’s history – its residents, architecture, and cultural significance – and like nothing better than sharing stories about those people and places,” beams Crouch.
+Washington Walks has grown to include more than a dozen fellow guides who are as passionate as Crouch about the District of Columbia.
+“We have an ongoing love affair with Washington D.C.’s history – its residents, architecture, and cultural significance – and like nothing better than sharing stories about those people and places,” explains Crouch.

 BRENDA has lived in Washington, D.C., since 1982 when she helped launch USA Today newspaper as one of its founding editors.
 For decades, she told short, grabby, pertinent stories in print.Read More